 Given such observations, here is a question currently being debated among Lodi-based wineries: Are Lodi wines underpriced?
 While top-quality Lodi Zinfandel is being sold for anywhere between $28 and $59, you can find authentic, barrel-aged, vineyard-designate Zinfandels for as low as $18 or $20.
 The same thing for emerging categories such as Lodi-grown Albariño and Tempranillo, selling for as little as $15.
 Cinsauts from Lodi's venerated Bechthold Vineyard, originally planted in 1886, are priced primarily between $26 and $35 — an absurdity considering the fact that these 135-year-old vines yield some of the rarest, and most genuinely compelling, wines in the world.

-On one hand, lower prices reinforce a positive reputation for an exceptional value — in what other American wine region can you find as high quality for the price? — while on the other hand, the price has always been inextricably tied with the perception of quality.
-There are studies proving the fact that consumers associate price with quality (re Stanford Business), despite the reality that price has a lot less to do with quality than what is generally assumed.
+On one hand, lower prices reinforce a positive reputation for exceptional value — in what other American wine region can you find as high quality for the price? — while on the other hand, the price has always been inextricably tied to the perception of quality.
+Studies are proving the fact that consumers associate price with quality (re Stanford Business), despite the reality that price has a lot less to do with quality than what is generally assumed.
 Making a point of pricing wines above their competitors in order to perpetuate a perception of prestige, producers in France's Bordeaux and Burgundy regions as well as in Napa Valley have been banking on this psychology for going on fifty years.

 So the question for many Lodi wineries in 2022 might be, should prices be raised to help elevate the appellation's reputation and, while doing so, increase the growers' opportunity for higher tonnage prices to meet the ever-increasing costs of farming?
 Discuss.